 What makes me , me

-A little bit about me and my rich family history
+A bit about my family history

 #1

-Paul's unique family history
+My unique family history

 My grandparents came from opposite sides of WW2.
 A teenaged girl, who saw her country’s tanks roll into Poland, and a young leader in the Royal Signals, who narrowly escaped Dunkirk.